 When I read about the attacks, I felt a sharp pang for the families who lost their loved ones, especially parents who lost their children.
-The tragedy hit close to home because my children and I come from the Philippines, a country harboring three terrorist organizations that are globally notorious for Islamic-related violence ranging from kidnappings to beheadings.
-Keeping my children away from terrorism is an every day reality we face.
+The tragedy hit close to home because my children and I come from the Philippines, a country harbouring three terrorist organisations that are globally notorious for Islamic-related violence ranging from kidnappings to beheadings.
+Keeping my children away from terrorism is an everyday reality we face.

 So as a mother, I can’t help but let tragedies like theses attacks kick the parental impulse up a notch to make sure my children are happy, healthy and, most of all, safe.
 Yet, to only think about how I can shelter my children from harm seems too much of an inward intent because addressing terrorism as a parent isn’t only about this.

-Parenting as a means to counter terrorism must also involve an outward approach: that while we focus on providing them a safe harbor, we also focus on how our children can positively impact others.
+Parenting as a means to counter terrorism must also involve an outward approach: that while we focus on providing them with a safe harbour, we also focus on how our children can positively impact others.

 To end the cycle of fear, hate and violence that terrorism brings, we start at the core by inculcating love and kindness in our children.
 Through this foundation, we can then harness tolerance, camaraderie, respect, patience, compassion and empathy – which together make a potent cocktail of social and emotional skills to counter piousness, injustice, oppression and despair.

 Every parent wants to raise a child who is loving and kind.
 So how do we ensure that we do so?

 Here are 35 small ways to teach our children how to love humankind, and be loved in return:

 Image source: iStock